20 Signs You Are Too Self-Critical

 When someone says something nice about you, do you feel you deserve it?
 Do tend you deflect compliments with self-deprecation?
 If so, you may be favoring a self-critical view of yourself.
 Hint: When someone compliments you, it's OK to reply with simple 'thank you'.

-19. You think within a system of black & white values.
+19. You think within a system of black and white values.

 If you do not accept that there are many values between the extremes, everything is either good or bad.
 Setting absolute ideals leads you to ignore partial successes and give yourself credit for smaller accomplishments.